mnr/writing-wip/kwak-anthology.md

 // ---

 Araci meets the three Hestia representatives at a police target range outside of Portland.
-The field is surrounded by trees - which is typical for any open field in Oregon.
-The center of the field is surrounded by earth berms.
+Tree surround the field - typical for Oregon.
+Earth berms surround the center of the field.
 At the shooting platform three chairs face a folding table.
 The folding table has a drape covering a cubical object.

 "Thanks for joining me again," Araci begins.
 "Please take a seat and I'll show you a brief demonstration that might explain some of my confusion."